djuanit0x/data-structure-cheat-sheet/README.md

 O(lVl + lEl) where V is the # of vertices for initializing it and E is the # of edges

 ## DFS (Depth First Search)
+- Uses to traverse or search tree or graph data structures
+- Implement with stack

 ### Algorithm
 ```
-1. Add start to the stack
+1. Add startNode to the stack
 2. While the stack is not empty
     pop current from the stack
     if current has not been visited: